chaosium43/pwmanager-basic/README.md

 # pwmanager-basic
 This is a password management web application made for testing purposes.
 The front end uses basic Web3(HTML, CSS, and Javascript) and the backend uses Node.js + MySQL.
-This app has everything you woud expectfrom a password management application including an account system (registration + login), and aGUI where passwords for different accounts can be managed.
+This app has everything you woud expectfrom a password management application including an account system (registration + login), and a GUI where passwords for different accounts can be managed.
+It also supports docker for ease of running on different machines.
+You can access the dockerized build of this application under the releases for this repository, and the docker-compose project version of this application under the docker branch of this repository.

 # How to setup
 Step 1: Ensure that Node.js and MySQL are installed.
 You must also ensure that the MySQL service is running. <b>Note that Node.js should be running on version v20.15.1 and that MySQL should be running on the most updated version or there may be compatability issues with this program.</b> <br>